 “The battle of Twilight Falls,” Llarimar said quietly, standing beside him in the white hallway lined with paintings.
 “Last conflict of the Manywar.”

 Lightsong nodded.
 He’d known that, somehow.
 The faces of many of the soldiers were tinged with grey.
 Lifeless.
 The Manywar had marked the first time they had been used in large numbers on the battlefield.
-Something about new processes in Awakening allowing them to be created for far fewer Breaths than previously available.
+That had to do with some new processes in Awakening that allowed Lifeless to be created for far fewer Breaths than previous methods.

 “I know you don’t prefer war scenes,” Llarimar said.
 “But--”